 Daren Shiau, PBM, is a corporate lawyer, and is Co-Head of the Firm’s Corporate & Commercial Department.

-His deal book of groundbreaking competition transactions undertaken with the practice, which has been described by Chambers Global as “market-leading”, covers general antitrust as well as sectoral regimes such as media, electricity, gas and airports.
+His “superstar” deal book of ground-breaking competition transactions, which has been described by Chambers Global as “market-leading”, covers general antitrust as well as sectoral regimes such as banking and insurance, media and telecommunications, electricity and gas, and airports.

-Daren presently sits on the Competition Roundtable of the Competition and Consumer Commission of Singapore (CCCS), and is Singapore’s first appointed non-governmental advisor at the International Competition Network (ICN).
-Peers recognise that his “achievements are well-deserved”.
+Daren is Singapore’s first-ever appointed non-governmental advisor to the Competition and Consumer Commission of Singapore (CCCS) at the International Competition Network (ICN).
+Peers recognise that his collective antitrust “achievements are well-deserved”.

-- Defended parties in 100 per cent of Singapore’s international cartel decisions to-date, including acting for the successful amnesty applicant of Singapore’s first global cartel decision (freight forwarding), and the successful leniency applicants to its second (ball bearings) and third (aluminium electrolytic capacitors) ones.
+- Successfully defended parties in 100 per cent. of Singapore’s international cartel decisions to-date, including acting for the successful amnesty applicant of Singapore’s first global cartel decision (freight forwarding), and the successful leniency applicants to its second (ball bearings) and third (aluminium electrolytic capacitors) ones.

-- Worked on numerous landmark abuse of dominance and unilateral effects cases to-date, including the first dominance appeal to the Competition Appeal Board (ticketing).
+- Successfully represented parties in numerous landmark abuse of dominance and unilateral effects cases to-date.
+Daren acted for the complainant in the investigation against the world’s largest soft drinks maker (which received the GCR Behavioural Matter of the Year for Asia-Pacific, Middle East and Africa), and the first dominance appeal to the Competition Appeal Board (ticketing).
 Founding member of the International Bar Association Antitrust Committee’s inaugural Unilateral Conduct Working Group.